Hydrospheredata/mist/docs/spark-job-at-mist.md

 ######Mist Scala Spark Job

-In order to prepare your job to run on Mist you should extend scala `object` from MistJob and implement method `doStuff(parameters: Map[String, Any]): Map[String, Any]`:
+In order to prepare your job to be executed by Hydrosphere Mist you should extend scala `object` from MistJob and implement method `doStuff(parameters: Map[String, Any]): Map[String, Any]`:

 ```scala
 import io.hydrosphere.mist.MistJob